MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Built-in_Functions.md

 ## `Pause`

 This function replicates the behavior of CMD's `pause` command.
-The script pauses execution and waits for the user to hit a key to continue.
+The script pauses execution and prompts the user to hit a key to continue.

 ## `help`